thomasboyt/brooklynjs-webrtc-pong/talk/talk.md

 ???

 * Quick show of hands, how many people here have heard of WebRTC?
-* Peer to peer = without server
+* Peer to peer = without intermediary server

 ---

+# WebRTC for Games?

+* Peer to peer games are very common!
+  * Everything from Call of Duty to Diablo
+  * One player acts as a "host" that all other players connect to
+  * Great for small player counts
+* Can create _unreliable_, UDP-like connections with higher performance

+---

 # WebRTC for Games!

-* WebRTC has an `RTCDataChannel` API with a similar interface to WebSockets
+* WebRTC has an `RTCDataChannel` API we can use with a similar interface to WebSockets
-* Can create _unreliable_, UDP-like channels with higher performance
-* One player can act as a "host" that all other players connect to
+* Send arbitrary data between peers
+* Supports strings or binary data (`Blob` or `ArrayBuffer`)

 ---